ewarchul/applsci-2022/README.md

  ./NetworkSolver [--generate-dat] --method=[ABC|EA]
 ```
 where:
-* `generate-dat` generates a .dat file for the program in the AMPL language
+* `--generate-dat` generates a .dat file for the program in the AMPL language
-* `method` specifies which heuristics will be executed, i.e., the ABC or the
+* `--method` specifies which heuristics will be executed, i.e., the ABC or the
     EA.

 To reproduce the experiments with the CPLEX solver, one has to run